Norfolk Southern train derailment spills diesel fuel, plastic pellets along river near Bethlehem, Pa.

 "There was a diesel fuel spill into the Lehigh River from the accident and containment booms have been deployed," Barndt said.
 "There is also a spill of polypropylene plastic pellets from one of the derailed cars."

-Some Lehigh Valley residents on social media reported hearing the derailment happen.
+Some Lehigh Valley residents on social media reported hearing about the derailment.

 Images from the Nancy Run Fire Company's Facebook page showed train cars off the tracks along the Lehigh River.
 The train was hauling boxcars and tanker cars, the photos show.